 Highest Paying Jobs for MSN Nurses

-Life isn’t a comparison game, but if you’re into comparing numbers when it comes to salary, here are some facts: MSN nurses usually make more money than RNs without master’s degrees.
+Life isn’t a comparison game, but if you’re into comparing numbers when it comes to salary, here are some facts: MSN jobs usually pay higher than jobs for nurses without master's degrees.

 You can expect to see a pretty significant increase in salary after earning your Master of Science in Nursing (MSN) degree, especially if you go on to pass an Advanced Practice Registered Nurse certifying exam.
 The Bureau of Labor and Statistics (BLS) reports that MSN-prepared nurses make, on average, $42,000 more than RNs.

 Intrigued?
 Read on for more info on what you can expect to make if you pursue your MSN, what specialties are available, and the factors that could affect your take-home pay.

 MSN Nurse Salary